 From the carefully planted to the naturally untamed, Heckfield’s grounds carry the hallmarks of the Georgian period’s fascination with nature and the creation of open-air spaces for social and cultural occasions.

 LAKES AND PLEASURE GROUNDS

 East of the house, Heckfield’s upper and lower lakes are perfect for a quiet stroll.
 A walk in the pleasure grounds – whose development can be traced back to the 1820s - also provides a stunning view back across the rolling landscape South West to the House itself.

 Open to the sun, sheltered from the breeze, Heckfield Place’s Walled Gardens offer calm and seclusion amongst the wisteria, lavender and fragrant English roses.
 After 5 years of expert restoration and care, they are a perfect contrast to the wilder heath and heather of the grounds.

-Set within the tranquillity of the Walled Garden, the Sun House has been re-built to replace William Wildsmith’s original construction.
+Set within the tranquillity of the Walled Garden, the Glass House has been re-built to replace William Wildsmith’s original construction.
 Live with plants, bathed in light, it is a functioning part of the estate and can be transformed into an extraordinary sun filled venue for private gatherings.

 Walking through the ancient heathers and woodlands, the landscape is punctuated by trees planted in the 18th century by pioneering horticulturist William Wildsmith.
 Within the gardens, the ivy clad outline of the old summer house, lost to nature’s steady growth, provides a reminder of the estate’s historic origins.